 • taking hormonal medications;

-• control of the correctness of the puncture of the glandula thyreoidea;
+• control of the correct puncture of the glandula thyreoidea;

 • the presence of genetically determined pathologies of the thyroid gland.

-In the event that ultrasound diagnostics does not provide adequate information content, due to the deep location of some anatomical structures of the organ, the instruction requires the appointment of additional studies.
-However, no equivalent alternative to ultrasound has yet been developed.
+In the case where ultrasound diagnostics does not provide adequate information, due to the deep location of some anatomical structures of the organ, the instructions require an appointment additional research.
+However, an equivalent alternative to ultrasound has not yet been developed.

-The full use of all the capabilities of ultrasound equipment can only be ensured by an experienced specialist, since the information visible on the monitor can be judged subjectively.
+Full use of all the capabilities of ultrasound equipment can only be ensured by an experienced specialist, since the information visible on the monitor can be assessed subjectively.

 Strict control of the endocrine system in a pregnant woman

-More often, female individuals undergo endocrine changes, due to frequent hormonal surges.
-One of these periods is pregnancy, during which the body undergoes tremendous changes that stress the thyroid gland.
+More often, females undergo endocrine changes due to frequent hormonal surges.
+One such period is pregnancy, during which the body undergoes enormous changes that put a strain on the thyroid gland.

-It is important to monitor the correct functioning of the organ, since the main part of its activity is aimed at the correct development of the fetus.
-If system failures occur, the baby's health can be damaged.
+It is important to monitor the proper functioning of the organ, since the main part of its activity is aimed at the proper development of the fetus.
+If system failures occur, the baby's health may be damaged.

-Ultrasound of the thyroid gland during pregnancy helps to avoid developing abnormalities in its work, which can lead to negative consequences:
+Ultrasound of the thyroid gland during pregnancy helps to avoid developing deviations in its functioning, which can lead to negative consequences:

 • miscarriage;